Monkeypox FAQ

 Preguntas Frecuentes sobre la viruela del mono [Spanish]

-A curiously-named viral infection–Monkeypox–is in the news right now causing concern among public health officials and the general public.
-The infection is caused by a virus similar to the one that causes smallpox, and is named after the first documented cases in the 1950s which occurred in monkeys.
+A curiously-named viral infection–mpox–is in the news right now causing concern among public health officials and the general public.
+The infection is caused by a virus similar to the one that causes smallpox.

-Here, San Francisco AIDS Foundation clinicians Hyman Scott, MD, MPH, medical director, and Jorge Roman, MSN, FNP-BC, AAHIVS, director of clinical services, answer our questions about monkeypox.
+Here, San Francisco AIDS Foundation clinicians Hyman Scott, MD, MPH, medical director, and Jorge Roman, MSN, FNP-BC, AAHIVS, director of clinical services, answer our questions about mpox.

 What are the symptoms?